chenligeng/Tensorflow-StartUp-Tutorials/README.md

 [test9-MNISTCnn.py]:
   It is a basic convolutional neural network to learn the MNIST handwritten numeral dataset.

+[test10-SavePara.py]:
+  It is a demo of saving parameter of network.

+[test10.1-RestorePara.py]:
+  It is a demo of restoring parameter of network.(we can only save the parameters but cannot save save the construction)

 PS: Some annotations are in Chinese.